567WebSystems/Weekly_Reports/prog_report4_567.md

 ![v1.0.0](https://user-images.githubusercontent.com/21226482/75476196-cfb91580-595f-11ea-9c6e-5930d19ca767.png)

 This was mainly a test to try out using the release feature from Github.
-In the future, more documentation and detail will be provided.
+In the future, more documentation and detail will be provided (including step-by-step deployment instructions).

 We have resolved and documented our first project issue: